bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 38°
-- Breezy and Mostly Cloudy
+- Breezy and Overcast
-- 86% humidity
+- 83% humidity
 - 19 mph wind
-- 82% cloud cover
+- 100% cloud cover
 - 36 AQI 🟩
 - About 0.4 inches of snow on the ground
-- 1.49 inches of snow and 0.16 inches of rain expected in the next 48 hours
+- 1.54 inches of snow and 0.13 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>